Jludvim/Carbs-Calculator/README.md

 ## License
-Check the license file.
+GNU General Public License v3.0

-For any query, you may contact me at: jeremiaspini7@gmail.com
+For any query/issue or just chatting, you may contact at: jeremiaspini7@gmail.com